xman40100/lua-mtavscode-prototype/README.md

 For the meta.xml file, lua-mtavscode also provides snippets for autocompletion, with a little description.

-### Lua OOP

-lua-mtavscode provides the signature for both the standard and the OOP ways to use a method.
-This can be customized to be disabled or enabled, by default, it will be enabled.

 ### Useful snippets

 This extension provides useful snippets for coding your resource, for example, create a command handler, add a custom event and more!